Original Champlain Bridge

 Héritage Champlain

-Héritage Champlain will cap off the project to deconstruct the original Champlain Bridge and will leave a public legacy to commemorate this structure.
-Three sites will be redeveloped after land is freed up by the deconstruction of the bridge—i.e. the shoreline of Île des Sœurs and Brossard as well as the St. Lawrence Seaway dike—for a total area of 7 hectares.
-The Estacade will also be included as a mobility corridor that ties the project together.
+Héritage Champlain Pathway caps off the project to deconstruct the original Champlain Bridge and leaves a public legacy to commemorate this structure.
+Three sites have been redeveloped after land was freed up by the deconstruction of the bridge—i.e. the shoreline of Île des Sœurs and Brossard as well as the St. Lawrence Seaway dike—for a total area of 7 hectares.
+The Estacade is also included as a mobility corridor that ties the project together.
+To discover

 Were any public consultations held for this project?